 In a situation where parents and/or carers are unable to reach an agreement the LA will decide which application should be processed.
 In most circumstances the LA will process the application submitted by the parent and/or carer who is in receipt of child benefit for the child to whom the application relates.

 The timetable for the September 2018 application and allocation processes will be in line with the co-ordinated admissions schemes with the exception of entry to Year 12.

 9. Late Applications

 For oversubscribed schools, applications which are received or changed after the published closing date will only be considered in exceptional circumstances.
-Even if there are exceptional circumstances, applications submitted after the relevant published date will not be considered until after allocations for those parents and carers who applied on time have been made.
+Even if there are exceptional circumstances, applications submitted after the relevant published date, contained within this scheme, will not be considered until after allocations for those parents and carers who applied on time have been made.
 Any evidence submitted after the relevant date to support a late application or change of preference will not be considered.
 Affected applicants will not receive an offer with other parents on national offer day, instead receiving one on ‘reallocation day’.